Applications are reviewed on a rolling basis throughout the posting time of this position.

 • Strong communication skills with persons both younger and older than self

-• Comfortable with learning how to care for and handle live education animals including amphibians, reptiles, fish, and invertebrates.
+• Comfortable with learning how to care for and handle live education animals including amphibians, reptiles, fish and invertebrates

 • Passionate about environmental causes and being a part of the community surrounding environmental service